MTstateIntroStats/IntroStatActivitiesHybrid/_book/index.md

 * _Prior to class meeting_:
     - Read assigned sections of the textbook, using the provided reading guides to take notes on the material.
-    - Read through the introduction to the day's in-class activity
+    - Read through the introduction to the day's in-class activity.
     - Read through the week's homework assignment and note any questions you may have on the content.
 * _During class meeting_:
+    - Fill in the lecture notes during class
     - Work through the in-class activity or weekly lab with your classmates and instructor, taking detailed notes on your answers to each question in the activity.
 * _After class meeting_:
     - Complete any parts of the activity you did not complete in class.